rom-orlovich/jobs-agent-backend/README.md

 ## Packages:

-- [Express](https://www.npmjs.com/package/express) -A web framework for Node.js used to create the backend API.
+- [Express](https://www.npmjs.com/package/express) - A web framework for Node.js used to create the backend API.
 - [Puppeteer](https://pptr.dev/) - For scraping various jobs posts listings sites.
 - [Cheerio](https://cheerio.js.org/) - For parsing the HTML due to HTTP requests and extracting job listing data.
 - [Axios](https://axios-http.com/docs/intro) - A promise-based HTTP client for the browser and Node.js, used to make HTTP requests to various job listing sites.
+- [RabbitMQ](https://www.rabbitmq.com/) - For communication between different systems using messaging queues.
+It is used in this project for asynchronous communication between different services.
 - [json-2-csv](https://www.npmjs.com/package/json-2-csv) - A Node.js package for converting JSON data to CSV format to generate the CSV export file.
 - [throat](https://www.npmjs.com/package/throat) - A concurrency limiter for Node.js that controls the number of concurrent requests made to job listing sites.
 - [Jest](https://jestjs.io/) - A JavaScript testing framework used to write unit and integration tests for the app.